Gelsemium: Symptoms of poisoning

 The poison affects the vision and respiration.
 Symptoms can appear almost immediately.

 Arthur Conan Doyle's experiment

-Sir Arthur Conan Doyle, writer of the Sherlock Holmes stories, once administered himself a small amount of gelsemium and kept increasing the amount every day until he could no longer stand the ill effects.
-In a letter written by him to the British Medical Journal on 20 September 1879, he described that he had persistent diarrhea, severe frontal headache, and great depression, and therefore stopped his self-experimentation at 200 minims.
+Sir Arthur Conan Doyle, the British physician and author of the Sherlock Holmes stories, once administered himself a small amount of gelsemium and kept increasing the amount every day until he could no longer stand the ill effects.
+In a letter written by him to the British Medical Journal published on 20 September 1879, he described that at lower doses he experienced "languor, giddiness, and a partial paralysis of the Ciliary muscle" (in the eye).
+At higher doses he had persistent diarrhea, severe frontal headache, and great depression, and therefore stopped his self-experimentation at 200 minims.